cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Possible values for the `error-reporting` option are:

 * `none` (the default value): no runtime checks are generated.
 * `assert`: runtime checks are generated using instructions provided by the [MlogAssertions mod](https://github.com/cardillan/MlogAssertions).
-The mod is available for Mindustry 7 and latest Mindustry 8 Beta.
+The mod is available for Mindustry 7 and the latest Mindustry 8 Beta.
 If the mod is not installed, no runtime checks are performed, but otherwise the code runs as expected.
 Each runtime check takes one instruction.
 When the runtime check fails, the mod displays an error message over the processor for easier detection.
 * `minimal`: when the runtime check fails, the program execution stops on a `jump` instruction (this instruction permanently jumps to itself, which can be determined by inspecting the `@counter` variable in the **Vars** screen).
 Each runtime check takes two instructions.
 * `simple`: when the runtime check fails, the program execution stops on a `stop` instruction (again, this can be determined by inspecting the `@counter` variable).
 Each runtime check takes three instructions.
 * `described`: when the runtime check fails, the program execution stops on a `stop` instruction.
 However, a `print` instruction containing an error message is generated just before the `stop` instruction; after locating the faulting `stop` instruction, the error message can be read.
 Each runtime check takes four instructions.